datoviz/datoviz/README.md

 # Visky: scientific visualization with Vulkan

-**Visky** is a **scientific visualization library written in C** and leveraging the low-level Vulkan API for GPUs.
+**Visky** is a **scientific visualization library written in C** leveraging the low-level Vulkan API for GPUs.
 It is still highly experimental and the API/ABI changes a lot.
 The main goals of Visky are **performance, scalability, visual quality**, and ease of use.
 Longer-term goals are: integration with dynamic languages, easy and fast generation of static plots and videos, remote use.

 Visky provides a high-level interface to create interactive plots, as well as a low-level API for those who want to deal with shaders, GPU buffers, etc. Visky is entirely implemented in C, except for thin C wrappers of C++ dependencies.